WarwickAI/website/README.md

 ## Technology Stack

-This is a list of the various technologies used to build this template:
+This is a list of the various technologies used to build this site:

 | Category   | Technology Name                                                                            |
 | ---------- | ------------------------------------------------------------------------------------------ |